phproberto/joomla-twig/docs/README.md

 JLoader::import('twig.library');
 ```

-Then you can render any layout like:
+Then you can render any component, module, library, plugin or template layout like:

 ```php
 /**